openlang/proposals/Let/Let.md

 and `name` is in scope for the `true` branch of the `if`-statement.
 Note that since `name` is not in scope in the `else` branch, we can safely reuse the name here for our expanded `let` expression.

+### Mutability

+The `let` declaration allows declaration of an immutable value in the innermost scope.
+That is, once the variable/value has been declared it cannot be changed.

 ### Relation to Expression